pwl45/ordered-trees/README.md

 for the general case of unrestricted Łukasiewicz words.
 These results have been accepted at the 33rd International Workshop on Combinatorial Algorithms and will be presented June 2022 4 [14].
-### Ordered Trees

-Source code for algorithm in chapters 4 and 5 on generating ordered trees with a fixed number of nodes is located in the `otree` directory.
-Everything there is compilable with `make`; see `otree/README.md` for more information.

-### Łukasiewicz Words

-Source code for algorithm in chapters 7 and 8 on generating Łukasiewicz words with a fixed set of content is located in the `luka` directory.
-Everything there is compilable with `make`; see `luka/README.md` for more information.